fredhutchio/git_github_intro/class1.md

 meaning not only the files in your project, but all the files contained in folders in that directory can be tracked as well.

+> #### Challenge-initialize
-**Challenge:** What would happen if you tried to create a new Git repository inside another Git repository?
+> What would happen if you tried to create a new Git repository
+> inside another Git repository?

 ## Tracking changes